 There are a handful of “boulder problems” littered amongst the crags, but not anything worth sacrificing a day of clipping bolts for.

 If you find yourself sticking around for the long-term and, for whatever reason, get a hankering to go bouldering, check out Foxtown.

 Are a couple days of mediocre weather causing you to reconsider your trip?
 Not so fast!

-Due to the overhanging nature of so many of the cliffs, there are multiple crags that are climbable on rainy days.
+Due to the overhanging nature of so many of the cliffs, there are multiple crags that you can still give a redpoint burn or two.